Earlybyte/aad_oauth/README.md

 final Config config = new Config(
   "YOUR TENANT ID",
   "YOUR CLIENT ID",
-  "openid profile offline_access");
+  "openid profile offline_access",
+  "your redirect url available in azure portal");
 final AadOAuth oauth = new AadOAuth(config);
 ```

-This allows you to pass in an tenant ID, client ID and scope.
+This allows you to pass in an tenant ID, client ID, scope and redirect url.

 Then once you have an OAuth instance, you can call `login()` and afterwards `getAccessToken()` to retrieve an access token: